 Linda Morell

+She researches and lectures on critical issues in educational assessment and evaluation.
 She teaches program evaluation in the School of Education.
 Her courses address evaluation theory, design, and methodology.
 She also conducts original research through the BEAR Center.
 She is Co-PI on an NSF-funded project, Learning Progressions in Science: Analyzing & Deconstructing the Multiple Dimensions in Assessment.
 This study investigates student understanding of the science practice of argumentation, the crosscutting concept of patterns, and three content areas - natural resources, ecosystems, and the structure of matter.
-She directs the IES-funded project, Developing & Testing Multi-Component Computer-Based Assessment Tasks for the Next Generation Science Standards.
-This project brings together UC Berkeley, Stanford University, the SERP Institute, and the San Francisco Unified School District to connect practice and research.
-The project is designed to develop assessment tasks that combine core content and science and engineering practices.
-She also leads the assessment component of the San Francisco Health Investigators (SFHI) project through a grant to UCSF from NIH.
+The project is designed to develop assessment tasks for middle school students that combine core content, science and engineering practices, and crosscutting concepts.
+She also Co-Investigator on the Teen Wellness Connection (TWC) project through a grant to UCSF from NIH.
+She is working to develop an instrument to measure high school students' "belonging in science."
 She researches issues for the Desired Results Developmental Profile (DRDP) project and other projects of interest.
 She develops grant proposals, trains graduate students and post-doctoral scholars, and writes about current issues in educational research.

 Publications